 Guided reading takes place in differentiated groups one or more times a week.
 During guided reading the responsibility for reading shifts to the learner.
 Guided reading takes place with a group of children, of similar ability.
-During a guided reading session the children read and respond to a challenging text with the teacher supporting using Reciprocal Reading and Book Talk.
+During a guided reading session the children read and respond to a challenging text with the teacher supporting using 'The Reading Reasoning Project' resources and Book Talk.
 Texts of graded difficulty are carefully chosen and matched to the reading ability of the group.
 It is intended that guided reading provides an opportunity for children to demonstrate what they have learned about reading and to further develop and extend their reading and comprehension skills.
-The group(s) without adult support will work independently, to complete purposeful planned activities that support various skills such as comprehension, spelling, handwriting and response to text activities.
+The group(s) without adult support will work independently, to complete purposeful planned activities that support various skills such as comprehension and response to text activities.
+As children become independent readers, the emphasis shifts to comprehension and word choice etc so guided reading can take place as part of a shared , whole class lesson.